iusenenow/30-Days-Of-JavaScript/15_Day_Classes/15_day_classes.md

 ### Properties with initial value

 When we create a class for some properties we may have an initial value.
-For instance if you are playing a game, you starting score will be zero.
+For instance if you are playing a game, your starting score will be zero.
 So, we may have a starting score or score which is zero.
 In other way, we may have an initial skill and we will acquire some skill after some time.

 ```js
 class Person {